PaperPrototype/Course-Guidebook/README.md

 TODO rename to teaching guidebook

+A note: Most of this is a estimated guess work so this document needs corrected by someone who actaully knows what first principles reasoning is.
+This document needs significantly improved and re-written

 # Nanite-course-Guidelines
 A set of guidelines and helpful guides, advice, and guidance for people wanting to teach or make courses.